Stefan-Seidel-AT/eppitool/README.md

  column in the "Eppicodes.txt" file.

+ Usage:
+ "./playwright_eppi_login.py Eppicodes.txt"
+ for further options:
+ "./playwright_eppi_login --help"

 Considerations:

  Please keep in mind that this walkthough is written for Linux based environments

  Therefore please make sure that the "Eppicodes.txt"-file
-        - is stored in the same folder as the executable "playwright_eppi_login.pl"
+        - is stored in the same folder as the executable "playwright_eppi_login.py"
         - the "Eppicode.txt"-file must NOT be renamed!
         - follow the instructions in the "Eppicodes.txt" file for entering the format of the codes